praneash2/praneash2/README.md

 - 👋 Hi, I’m praneash
-- 👀 I’m interested in .robotics.
+- 👀 I’m interested in .robotics,web development,machine learning.
 - 🌱 I’m currently learning .programming and robotics.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me .via gmail.
+- 📫 reach me .via praneash2@gmail.com.

 <!---
 praneash2/praneash2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.